 Despite slowing and declining menu presence of many traditional beverages, the total number of beverage types on menus has risen 3% over the past 4 years, fueled by growth in specialty beverages like smoothies and shakes.
 Functional smoothies show 38% growth from Q4 2008 to Q4 2011, a sign of more BFY to come.

 Beverage consumption patterns in restaurants

-Regular soda still rules, but made-to-order (MTO) frozen drinks can tap new consumer demands and a thirst for innovation.
-Frozen beverages include a variety of nonalcoholic beverage types.
-As the market evolves, operators must continue to make clear distinctions among shakes, smoothies and other frozen beverages so consumers know how to use these beverages to meet their needs as a main meal component, dessert, healthy snack, etc.
+Regular soda still rules, but made to order (MTO) frozen drinks can tap new consumer demands and a thirst for innovation.
+Frozen beverages include a variety of non-alcoholic drink types.
+As the market evolves, operators must continue to make clear distinctions among shakes, smoothies and other frozen beverages, so consumers know how to use these beverages to meet their needs as a main meal component, dessert, healthy snack, etc.

-Mintel finds usage by restaurant-goers for frozen beverages is moderate: 26% order shakes/malts, 19% order smoothies and 10% order other frozen non-alcoholic beverages.
-With continuing growth in number of frozen beverages on restaurant menus, operators continue to give more consideration to premium MTOs as a way to encourage treat-based sales and to capture some snacking momentum.
+Mintel finds usage by restaurant patrons for frozen beverages is moderate: 26% order shakes/malts, 19% order smoothies and 10% order other frozen non-alcoholic drinks.
+With continuing growth in the number of frozen beverages on restaurant menus, operators continue to give more consideration to premium MTOs as a way to encourage treat-based sales and to capture some snacking momentum.

-60% of smoothies are found in QSR settings, which include both smoothie-centric concepts as well as the many drive-thrus that have entered the smoothie market in the past 2 to 3 years.
-Fast-casual is a distant second at 23%, though places like Panera and Au Bon Pain have added more smoothies in recent years.
-With most smoothies menued at QSRs and fast-casual, operators will need to develop ways to make their versions stand out.
+60% of smoothies are found in QSR settings, which include both smoothie-centric concepts, as well as the many drive-thrus that have entered the smoothie market in the past two to three years.
+Fast casual is a distant second at 23%, though places like Panera and Au Bon Pain have added more smoothies in recent years.
+With most smoothies menued at QSRs and fast casual, operators will need to develop ways to make their versions stand out.